 - pre-heat oven to 170°C static and place a sheet of non-stick parchment paper over an oven rack.

-- using a large pyrex glass or mixing bowl, sift and combine dry ingredients.
+- using a large pyrex glass or mixing bowl, sift and mix dry ingredients thoroughly.

 - add oil and vinegar to the hot water and give it a stir.

-- pour the liquid over the dry ingredients and quickly combine using a fork - the mixture will thicken very quickly - keep working the dough until everything is well amalgamated.
+- pour the liquid over the dry ingredients and quickly combine using a fork - the mixture will thicken very quickly - keep working it until everything is well amalgamated and a dough forms.